connor-ms/RDR-Trainer/README.md

 For the latest download, navigate to the releases tab, or click [here](https://github.com/connorms/RDR-Trainer/releases).

 ## Features
-It's not a very feature-filled menu, because it's only meant to be a starting point to be built off of.
-Here's the list of current features though that are already included:
+This is mainly meant to be used as a starting point, so just a few features are included to get an idea of how the menu works.
+Here are the features that are already included to get started from:
   - Self options
     - Invincible
-    - Invisible (server-side only)
     - Noclip
     - Drunk
   - Weapon Options